Coco0304/Coco0304.github.io/_posts/2022-10-14-blockchain.md

 Identities are costly in payment channels because nodes need to escrow money as deposit.
 Identities are long lived.

 Payment channel network can be formed by multiple bilateral channels.

+# Hrad Fork VS Soft Fork

+A **fork** is a change to the blockchain’s underlying protocol.
+A blockchain fork is an important upgrade to the network and can either represent a radical change or a minor one and can be initiated by developers or community members.

+A **hard fork** is a radical upgrade that can make previous transactions and blocks either valid or invalid and requires all validators in a network to upgrade to a newer version.
+It’s not backward-compatible.

+A **soft fork** is an upgrade to the software that is backward-compatible and has validators in an older version of the chain see the new version as valid.

+Effectively, a hard fork, more often than not, leads to a permanent chain separation, as the old version is no longer compatible with the new version.
+Those holding tokens on the old chain are granted tokens on the new one as well because they share the same history.